spydx/equinor-ctf-2024/writeups/web/Shop 6/Iku-toppene/README.md

 Assuming we can register a user and set ourselves as a retailer, having access to both buy and sell functionalities, we still need a way to increase our balance beyond the initial 100 to afford the EPT tote bag containing the flag.
 Taking inspiration from the other challenges in the same series, revisiting the buy and sell methods may reveal a way to achieve this.

 In summary, from the analysis, we can figure that the first obstacle is to register a user.
-Once registered, the next step is to find a way to call the exported server actions such as `makeRetailer` or similarily, `addItem` or `setMoney`.
-These actions could enable the selling functionality or directly add the flag item to our inventory.
+Once registered, the next step is to find a way to call the exported server actions such as `makeRetailer` or similarly, `addItem` or `setMoney`.
+These actions could enable the selling functionality or directly add the item containing the flag to our inventory.
 Alternatively, if these actions are not accessible but we still somehow can become a retailer, exploiting the buy/sell logic to increase our balance could provide the money we need to net us the flag as well.

 ## Understanding Next.js 14 server actions

 But before diving into exploiting the application, let's take a look at Next.js server actions and the underlying magic as in how they work first.
-Note that since the challenge application runs on Next.js 14.2.15, much of what discovered below may only apply specifically to this version.
+Note that since the challenge application runs on Next.js 14.2.15, much of what is discovered below may only apply specifically to this version.

 Before we start, a high-level understanding of what Server Actions are and how they can be used can be seen and outlined in the [Next.js documentation](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations).
 The following are some snippets taken directly from it: